 All kids are good at something.
 Don't beat them down or they will give up.
-Encouragement, perseverance and bribes work well.
+Encouragement, perseverance and bribes work really well.

 Tell your kid to pay attention in class because 90% of what is being taught will be coming in the exams.
 Teachers don't normally waffle on about unnecessary stuff.
 If kids can pay attention in class then homework and exams will be a whole lot easier.

 Babygirl has just chosen her IGCSEs for next year and depending on her teachers we shall see which subjects she'll need extra tuition in.
 Sadly, not all teachers have the gift of sharing the information in a way that kids can readily absorb it.
 And if kids aren't understanding then they will start to tune out and get lost.
 Watch for those signs.
-Go through schoolwork with them or Google and find one of the plentiful resources on the web to help them understand.
+Go through schoolwork with them or Google and find one of the plentiful resources on the web to help them understand (see above).

 I'm just so happy my sweety is starting to get it.
 She still has a long way to go and I don't claim to know it all, far from it, but we have learned some valuable lessons which I've shared with you.
 If I had a penny for every time my kid said she couldn't do math I'd be a very wealthy woman... albeit grey-haired and still doubling my BP meds.

 A big thank you to the fabulous teachers at her school and even the not-so-fabulous ones who have taught my child valuable life lessons.
 One science teacher who was unavailable for several lessons and when they were there my kid did not understand a thing.
 But as in life one has to rely on oneself and find a solution.
-My daughter went to the year head and asked for a new course booklet but could he write all the correct answers in it (she was unsure if hers was corrected properly and it was incomplete).
+My daughter went to the year head and asked for a new course booklet but requested he write all the correct answers in it (she was unsure if hers was corrected properly and it was incomplete).
 The year head obliged and gave them out to anyone who asked.
 My daughter duly learned it from front to back in a few days and got herself a B which was a great lesson for her in taking responsibility, working hard and being independent.